botgram/botgram/README.md

 ### Features

- - Simple, intuitive API.
+- Intuitive: Simple API and powerful introspection system with Typescript typings for requests and input data, and useful utilities like editable messages, templating and localization.

- - Quick setup; just put your auth token and you're in business.
+- Efficient: Connections to Telegram servers are reused by default, and an optimized version of `form-data` is employed, reducing latency and resource usage.

- - Exposes all functionality in the Bot API 2.3.1, including custom keyboards, inline keyboards, force reply, chat actions, deep linking, kicking users, editing messages, notifications...
+- Light: Has very few dependencies, weighting around 3MB in total.

- - Ability to stream downloads and uploads.
+- Extensible: Powerful [Express]-style message handling allows incorporating additional functionality through middleware such as loggers, state-saving and more.

- - Powerful, [connect]-style message handling and filtering.
+- Support for webhooks, and integration with [AWS Lambda][lambda], [Cloud Functions][cloudFunctions], [Express] and more.

-Bots API version implemented: December 4, 2016
+Bots API version implemented: **4.3**

 ### Install